New Puppy Basics

 Get a leash: Get your puppy used to wearing a collar and leash indoors as well as outdoors.
 Once he is used to it, make walks a part of his daily routine.
 Take him to his bathroom spot before the walk begins; this way he will associate elimination with the reward of a walk immediately afterwards.

 STICK WITH IT!
-Most puppies are housebroken by 14 to 20 weeks of age.
-However, a pet may take longer for several reasons.
+Remember that puppies are still very young and may take longer to potty train for several reasons.

 Consult your vet if you are having difficulties.